 Common Mixed-Methods Designs

 Because mixed-methods designs differ in temporal order (parallel vs. linear) and emphasis (QUAL vs. QUAN), there are at least nine different ways of structuring a mixed-methods study (see Table 1).
-Some of these are more common than others and have been recognized by researchers as useful in many settings, while others might be theoretically possible but are less commonly used.
+Some of these are more common than others and have been recognized by researchers as useful in many settings, while others might be theoretically possible but are less commonly used in education research.

 Mixed Methods Designs as Determined by Methodological Priority and Temporal Order